 All pipelines other than those in private property shall be specifically designed to support the likely loading in relation to the minimum cover to be provided.
-The minimum cover for all types of pipes (other than those in private property) shall be 600 mm or as agreed by the Asset Manager - Strategy & Policy.
+The minimum cover for all types of pipes (other than those in private property) under all conditions shall be 600 mm or as agreed by the Asset Manager - Strategy & Policy.